 - The Notice to Schedule is the official document that authorizes you to sit for the CPA exam in the United States

-- Typically it takes between 3-6 weeks to receive this document, but some states allow you to apply online and get it the same day (Keep in mind that my California NTS took 5 weeks to arrive.)
+- Typically it takes between 3-6 weeks to receive this document.
+However, some states allow you to apply online and get it the same day (Keep in mind that my California NTS took 5 weeks to arrive.)

-- Each state has a NTS “validation period,” which means you have a time limit to take all the exams that you have paid for in STEP #3 essentially.
+- Each state has an NTS “validation period.”
+This means you essentially have a time limit to take all the exams that you have paid for in STEP #3.
 This rule is totally unfair, and it’s obvious why they would do it ($$$$), but, rather than complain about it to you, I’d like to help you avoid their trap.
-Don’t pay for all four sections if you don’t think you can study and sit for all four within that six month period, as you will have to forfeit your money for any untaken tests.
+Don’t pay for all four sections if you can’t study and sit for all four within that six month period.
+Otherwise, you will have to forfeit your money for any untaken tests.
 If you have a busy schedule, it’s much cheaper to schedule and pay for 2 sections and then apply for the next two sections six months later.
 (The reapplication fees are generally around $50, which is much cheaper than a few hundred dollars.)

 “Boards of accountancy will set a time period for which an NTS is valid (generally six months) during which you must schedule and take the examination section(s), after which it will expire and all fees will be forfeited.” -NASBA

-- All jurisdictions have established a six-month NTS validation period except for the following jurisdictions:
+- All jurisdictions have established a six-month NTS validation period except for the following:

 - Texas 90 days from application date